-Platelet-rich plasma (PRP) (also known as blood injection therapy) is a medical treatment being used for a wide range of musculoskeletal problems, including osteoarthritis of the knee.
-Platelet-rich plasma refers to a sample of blood plasma that has as much as four times more than the normal amount of platelets.
+Platelet-rich plasma (PRP), sometimes known as blood injection therapy, is a medical treatment being used for a wide range of musculoskeletal problems, including knee osteoarthritis.
 This treatment enhances the body’s natural ability to heal itself and is used to improve healing and shorten recovery time from acute and chronic conditions.

 A2M is a naturally occurring molecule that is found in your blood and functions to remove the destructive enzymes associated with cartilage cell and tissue breakdown within the knee joint.

-A2M captures these enzymes like a little pac men.
-Once captured, the A2M and captured enzymes are eliminated from the joint through your body’s natural processes.
+A2M captures these enzymes and eliminates them from the joint through your body’s natural processes.

 Stem Cell Therapy

 The majority of complications in osteoarthritis patients are related to the deterioration of cartilage that cushions the ends of bones in your joints.
-Cartilage is a firm, slippery tissue that permits nearly frictionless joint motion.
 In osteoarthritis, this surface becomes rough.
 Eventually, if the cartilage wears down completely, patients will be left with bone rubbing on bone.

 Stem cell treatment is designed to target these areas within the joints to help with the creation of new cartilage cells.
-Stem cells, harvested from the bone marrow of your pelvic bone, have the ability to differentiate into cartilage cells.
+Stem cells collected from the bone marrow of your pelvic bone have the ability to differentiate into cartilage cells.
 The goal of each stem cell treatment is to inject the stem cells into the joint to accelerate healing and the potential regeneration of new cartilage.